jxnblk/blog/src/posts/static-site-generation-with-react-and-webpack.md

 and I’m not sure if there’s a better way to handle that.~~

 This is just one way to build static sites with React.
-You might also be interested in Brad Denver’s blog post <a href="http://braddenver.com/blog/2015/react-static-site.html" target="_blank">React Static Site</a>.
 If you’ve seen other ways or have any suggestions for improving on this, I’d love to hear them.